 7) All monitoring program surface water parameter concentrations fall within a stable or decreasing trend.
 The site is not characterized by historical ranges of concentrations above assessment and compliance criteria.
 YesNo Not applicable.
-8) For the monitoring program parameters, does the water quality in the groundwater zones adjacent to surface water receivers exceed assessment or compliance criteria (e.g., PWQOs, CWQGs, or toxicity values for aquatic biota (APVs)): ○ Yes○ No○ Not Known● Not Applicable 9) Have trigger values for contingency plans or site remedial actions been exceeded (where they exist): YesNoNot Applicable
+8) For the monitoring program parameters, does the water quality in the groundwater zones adjacent to surface water receivers exceed assessment or compliance criteria (e.g., PWQOs, CWQGs, or toxicity values for aquatic biota (APVs)): ○ Yes○ No○ Not Known4 Not Applicable 9) Have trigger values for contingency plans or site remedial actions been exceeded (where they exist): YesNoNot Applicable

-Surface Water CEP Declaration on: I, the undersigned hereby declare that I am a Competent Environmental Practitioner as defined in Appendix D und Instructions, holding the necessary level of experience and education to design surface water monitoring and sampli programs, conduct appropriate surface water investigations and interpret the related data as it pertains to the site for th monitoring period.
-I have examined the applicable Certificate of Approval and any other environmental authorizing or control documents that a to the site.
+Surface Water CEP Declaration: I, the undersigned hereby declare that I am a Competent Environmental Practitioner as defined in Appendix D under Instructions, holding the necessary level of experience and education to design surface water monitoring and sampling programs, conduct appropriate surface water investigations and interpret the related data as it pertains to the site for this monitoring period.
+I have examined the applicable Certificate of Approval and any other environmental authorizing or control documents that apply to the site.
 I have read and followed the Monitoring and Reporting for Waste Disposal Sites Groundwater and Surface Water Technical Guidance Document (MOE, 2010, or as amended) and associated monitoring and sampling guidance documents, as amended from time to time.
-I have reviewed all of the data collected for the above-referenced site for the monitoring period(identified in this checklist.
-Except as otherwise agreed with the ministry for certain parameters, all of the analytical work has been undertaken by a laboratory which is accredited for the parameters analysed to ISO/IEC 17025:2005 (E)- General requirements for the competence of testing and calibration laboratories, or as amended from time to time by the ministry. opinion that these exceptions and conce not the case, the circumstances concerni nave been noted in the questions in the checklist attached to this declaration, it is my erns are minor in nature or will be rectified for future monitoring events.
-Where this is ing the exception or potential concern and my client's proposed action have been f the Environment District Manager in a letter from me dated: 19/04/2024 Recommendations: Based on my technical review of the mor nitoring results for the waste disposal site: No Changes to the monitoring program are recommended The following change(s) to the monitoring program is/are recommended: No changes to the site design and operation are recommended The following change(s) to the site design and operation is/are recommended:
+I have reviewed all of the data collected for the above-referenced site for the monitoring period(s) identified in this checklist.
+Except as otherwise agreed with the ministry for certain parameters, all of the analytical work has been undertaken by a laboratory which is accredited for the parameters analysed to ISO/IEC 17025:2005 (E)- General requirements for the competence of testing and calibration laboratories, or as amended from time to time by the ministry.
+If any exceptions or potential concerns have been noted in the questions in the checklist attached to this declaration, it is my opinion that these exceptions and concerns are minor in nature or will be rectified for future monitoring events.
+Where this is not the case, the circumstances concerning the exception or potential concern and my client's proposed action have been documented in writing to the Ministry of the Environment District Manager in a letter from me dated: 30-Apr-2025 Recommendations: Based on my technical review of the monitoring results for the waste disposal site: No Changes to the monitoring program are recommended Based on the 2024 and historical findings, consideration should be given to discontinuing the surface water monitoring program during periods when there is no on-site construction or disturbance, as its value for assessing DYEC-related impacts is limited when these activities are not occurring.
+The following change(s) to the • monitoring program is/are recommended: No changes to the site design and operation are recommended The following change(s) to the site ○ design and operation is/are recommended:

 CEP Signature Scott Pitsch Digitally signed Date: 2024.04 ed by Scott Pitsch .19 11:52:31 -04'00'

 Relevant Discipline Environmental Geology

-Date: 19-Apr-2024
+Date: 30-Apr-2025

-CEP Contact Information: Scott Pitsch, B.Sc., P.Geo Ltd.
+CEP Contact Information: Scott Pitsch, P.Geo Ltd.

 Company: RWDI AIR Inc.

 Address: 600 Southgate Drive, Guelph, ON, N1G 4P6

 Telephone No.: (519) 823-1311

 Fax No.: (519) 823-1316

-E-mail Address: Philippe.
-Janisse@rwdi.com
+E-mail Address: Scott.Pitsch@rwdi.com

 Save As Print Form